 I attend regular Continuing Professional Development (CPD) workshops to keep my skills and knowledge up-to-date.
-I am an examiner for the BSc in Humanistic Counselling at Metanoia Institute.
+I am an assistant tutor and examiner for the BSc in Humanistic Counselling at Metanoia Institute.

 I have also previously seen clients at the Metanoia Counselling and Psychotherapy Service (MCPS) in Ealing, London.

 I am a member of Metanoia Institute and the Association of Humanistic Psychology.